LiamOsler/AnimatedPortfolio/README.md

 ## Project file structure:

-I am going to segment the project in to files called main.js,
+I am going to segment the project in to files called main.js and main.css

 ```java
 .